thuylan99/Hook-android-botnet/README.md

 **Hello everyone!**

-I creat this project to warn those who are interested in the Hook Android botnet, that @AliceExploit is a scammer.
+I creat this project to warn those who are interested in the Hook Android botnet, that [AliceExploit](https://t.me/AliceExploit) is a scammer.

 He constantly preaches on his Telegram channel about scammers, But he himself is a despicable scammer with dirty tricks.
-Here is his Telegram channels: @HookBotnetPanel
+Here is his Telegram channels:  [HookBotnetPanel](https://t.me/HookBotnetPanel)

 The lifetime version is priced at 1000 USD.
 He advertises it as the most powerful version, already integrated with FUD to bypass Google's security measures